 First, the knowledge and truth claims of news are refashioned in the context of online and social media.
 A key mechanism concerns the speed of which news is distributed and sometimes goes viral via social media, often in the form of “decontextualized snippets of information” (Nielsen, 2017).
 This puts pressure on journalists and the news media to continuously keep up to date with how events are unfolding.
 Typically, they consider it important to act quickly to publish the first version reporting on the news, and to distribute it on both proprietary and non-proprietary social media platforms.
 The general claims in news journalism of being fast and first are adapted to the temporalities of online and social media (Usher, 2018).
 Furthermore, social media have enabled the entry of new forms of journalism articulating different knowledge claims.
 In live blogging, the authoritative voice of the journalist is, for example, reformulated into the role of a “curator” prioritizing and disseminating “bite-sized” and frequently updated information from different sources (Thurman & Walters, 2013).
 To some extent, the dislocation of news in social media platforms might contribute to a shift in truth-telling towards more provisional, corrected and even contradictory facts.
-This contrasts the articulation of truth claims in conventional forms of news journalism.
 However, at least as important to consider is the renewal of evidence and constructions of factuality such as when screenshots of Twitter and Facebook accounts are provided to show what actors actually say and do, instead of the news referring to sources in quotes and reported speech (“The president said that …”).
 How these various tendencies are manifest in different cultural contexts remains to be investigated in systematic comparative research.
-The distribution of news in social media is characterized by, not only, a diversity of genres and voices, but a crossing and blurring of boundaries between marketing, personal opinions, professional commentaries and impartial news (Lewis and Molyneaux, 2018).
+The distribution of news in social media is characterized by, not only, a diversity of genres and voices, but a crossing and blurring of boundaries between marketing, personal opinions, professional commentaries and impartial news (Lewis & Molyneaux, 2018).
 This can result in role conflicts for news journalists articulating opinions on personal profiles, adapting to the discursive norms in social media.
 However, most likely this also results in the truth claims articulated in the reporting and commenting on specific news events becoming increasingly mixed.

 Second, there is a tendency towards obscuring truth claims.
 Claims refer to the authority of the principal behind the news and the context of production indicated through diverse institutional markers.
 The dislocation of news journalism, however, means less control for news producers over the publishing context, and published news becomingly increasingly detached from the original principal and context of production.
 To explicate, when institutional news media firms publish news for a proprietary platform, they can set the context of specific information through markers such as their overall brand.
 They also determine whether it is an analysis, breaking news, editorial, chronicle, and so forth.
 Such contextual information may be lost when news is published or redistributed for social media platforms.
 What the news claims to provide in terms of verified knowledge risks being obscured.
 Many researchers, practitioners and managers have dismissed the plain repurposing of news content between different proprietary platforms.
 They have stressed that journalism must be developed and customized in harmony with the affordances of the distinct medium or platform for which it will be published (Westlund, 2013).